mozilla/legal-docs/en/firefox_privacy_notice.md

 We may also be required to process your personal data to comply with applicable laws and protection purposes, such as:

 * <a id="bookmark-authorities"></a>Responding to [lawful requests](https://www.mozilla.org/about/policy/transparency/#dfn-legal-process) and complying with [legal processes](https://www.mozilla.org/about/policy/transparency/), such as responding to subpoenas, investigations, or requests from government authorities.
-Mozilla requires a valid Legal Process to compel the disclosure of Specific User data to a government.
+Mozilla requires a valid Legal Process to compel the disclosure of specific user data to a government.
 * Responding to requests to exercise privacy rights, such as your right to access or delete your personal data.
 * Identifying, investigating and addressing potential fraudulent activities, or other harmful activities such as illegal activities, cyberattacks or intellectual property infringement (including filing or defending legal claims).
 * Performing internal compliance and security activities, such as audits and enterprise security management.